AbuHurairah127/boosten-academy-react-web/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the project , I am using reqct js as main front end technology and redux for state management.

 ### `npm start`